KaykyDeSouzaDias/KaykyDeSouzaDias/README.md

 ### Hello!
 I'm Kayky de Souza Dias 👋

-I'm a Brazilian passionate about programming 😄
+I'm a Brazilian, passionate about programming 😄

 ### About